Disagreement Resolution

 What are the benefits of using disagreement resolution?

-Mediation can be quicker, less stressful and cheaper than going to tribunal, court or the Ombudsman.
+Disagreement Resolution can be quicker, less stressful and cheaper than going to tribunal, court or the Ombudsman.

-Appealing to the Special Education Needs Tribunal for Wales or to a court can be a costly, drawn out process and may result in strained relation between both parts and not always in the child’s interests.
+Appealing to the Education Tribunal for Wales or to a court can be a costly, drawn out process and may result in strained relation between both parts and not always in the child’s interests.

-Mediation is less likely to be harmful to the long term relationship between you and your school or local authority
+Disagreement Resolution is less likely to be harmful to the long term relationship between you and your school or local authority

 What issues can I use disagreement resolution services for?

-Mediation can be used to resolve a wide range of different types of disagreements, such as:
+Disagreement Resolution can be used to resolve a wide range of different types of disagreements, such as:

-- Refusal to issue a Statement or IDP;
+- Refusal to issue an IDP;

-- Cessation of a Statement or IDP;
+- Cessation of an IDP;

-- The content of your child’s Statement or IDP;
+- The content of your child’s IDP;

 - The type of school or educational setting proposed by the local authority;

-- The delivery of the Statement’/IDP’s contents;
+- The delivery of the IDP’s contents;

 - School based issue that cannot be remedied within the school processes